-- 3. Disqualification and/or debarrment of the violator from participation in county contracts for a period of up to five years; - 4.
+- J. Following review of the evidence submitted, the hearing examiner presiding at the hearing shall enter written findings and conclusions and shall render a written decision and shall order one or more of the following: - Dismissal of the complaint when a violation is found not to have occurred; - Suspension or cancellation of the contract in part or in whole; - 3.
+Disqualification and/or debarment of the violator from participation in county contracts for a period of up to five years; - 4.
 Exclusion of the violator from future contracts or vending until demonstration of compliance; - 5.
 Enforcement of any provision of the contract providing remedies, such as penalties or liquidated damages for violation of contractual provisions, or enforcement of any other remedy available under the laws of King County.
-Upon finding by the director that a contractor has in fact failed to perform a commercially useful function or has operated as a broker, front, conduit or pass through business, liquidated damages specified in the contract shall be imposed unless the director finds that imposition of such damages would be clearly inequitable, in which case the director may order appropriate relief. - H. Upon receipt of a written and signed allegation that any contract-awarding authority has violated any provision of this chapter, or if a violation is discovered from information gained through compliance monitoring, the King County executive shall order an investigation.
-If there is probable cause to believe that a violation has occurred, the executive of his/her designee will, upon ten days written notice to the alleged violating party, conduct a hearing to determine whether or not a violation has occurred.
+Upon a finding by the ((director)) hearing examiner that a contractor has in fact failed to perform a commercially useful function or has operated as a broker, front, conduit or pass through business, liquidated damages specified in the contract shall be imposed unless the ((director)) hearing examiner finds that imposition of such damages would be clearly inequitable, in which case the ((director)) hearing examiner may order appropriate relief.

+((H. Upon receipt of a written and signed allegation that any contract-awarding authority has violated any provision of this chapter, or if a violation is discovered from information gained through compliance monitoring, the King County executive shall order an-investigation.
+If there is probable cause to believe that a violation has occurred, the executive or his/her designee will, upon ten days written notice to the alleged violating party, conduct a hearing-to-determine-whether-or-not-a-violation-has-occurred.
 The hearing shall be recorded and each party shall have the right to call and examine witnesses, to produce documentary and physical evidence, to cross-examine witnesses, and to be represented by anyone of his/her choice lawfully permitted to do so.
 The parties shall include the complainant, if any, the alleged violating party, and a representative of the executive or the agency conducting the investigation.
-Unless otherwise agreed to by all parties, the hearing shall be commenced no later than twenty-one days after service of a written notice of violation.
+Unless otherwise agreed to by all parties, the hearing-shall be commenced no later than twenty one days after service of a written notice of violation.))